pmongloid/flipdown-timer-card/README.md

 ## Installation

-- Install using HACS and add this card.
+- Add this repository to HACS custom repositories and install using HACS.
 - Or Download the 'flipdown-timer-card.js' from the latest release.

 ## Configuration